GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Fields.md

 ### Reference sources

-A field can be set to display its list of items from the existing records of any entity type that is a child of the entity type the field is placed on.
+A field can be configured to display its list of items from the existing records of any `set`.

-To set up a reference source, open the field and specify:
+To configure a `set` as a reference source, open the field and specify:

-* **Entity type**: The entity type that holds the records this field should display
+* **Set name**: The set that holds the records this field should display
 * **Label facet**: The facet to derive each item's name from
 * **Value facet**: The facet to derive each item's value from